 At MoneySuperMarket, we recommend drivers not to renew automatically every year with the same firm but to check whether it’s worth switching provider.
 This is usually the case, as insurers tend to reserve their best prices for new customers rather than existing ones.

-It’s common, as and when you switch, for your new insurer to ask for proof of no claims discount.
+As and when you do make the switch your new insurer to ask for proof of no claims discount.
 The problem is, you’ll most likely have to get that proof from your last insurer, and each company handles this process differently.